Managing Team Performance

 Managing for Improved Team Performance

- Give feedback only on processes that the team members can control
+Give feedback only on processes that the team members can control2.
+Types of Teams and Implications for PM

 Types of Teams